CatalogueOfLife/portal/articles/about/colpipeline.md

 ## Benefits of using ChecklistBank
 All authors of species lists are encouraged to publish their work through ChecklistBank.
-Every dataset published this way will receive a DOI for ready citation and will be accessible through the same interfaces and API as the COL Checklist, ensuring that the contents of any checklist can be used within a wide range of biodiversity software and tools.
+Every dataset published this way will receive a DOI for ready citation and will be accessible through the same interfaces and API as the Catalogue of Life, ensuring that the contents of any checklist can be used within a wide range of biodiversity software and tools.
 COL will track and report uses and citation of each checklist.
-Where relevant, publishing information to ChecklistBank will accelerate corresponding updates to the COL Checklist.
+Where relevant, publishing information to ChecklistBank will accelerate corresponding updates to the Catalogue of Life.

-## Constructing the COL Checklist
+## Constructing the Catalogue of Life
-The illustration at the top of this page shows the key stages in the construction of the COL Checklist:
+The illustration at the top of this page shows the key stages in the construction of the Catalogue of Life:

 ### 1: Preparing and curating checklists
 [Taxonomic communities](roles#roles-and-responsibilities) (and individual taxonomists) prepare and develop checklists for a variety of purposes using a wide selection of software and tools.